Cap (song)

-"Cap" is a song by British YouTuber and rapper KSI from his debut studio album, Dissimulation (2020).
-The song features a guest appearance from American rapper and Migos member Offset.
-It was produced by Diego Ave, Go Grizzly and Mally Mall.
-The song was released for digital download and streaming by RBC Records and BMG on 22 May 2020 upon the release of the album.
+"Cap" is a song by British YouTuber and rapper KSI featuring American rapper Offset from the former's debut studio album, Dissimulation (2020) It was produced by Diego Ave, Go Grizzly, and Mally Mall.
+The song was released for digital download and streaming by RBC Records and BMG upon the release of the album.
 "Cap" is a hip hop and trap song.
 In both his verse and the chorus, KSI addresses fake people and those who have deceived, "back-stabbed" or "snaked" him in the past, with an auto-tune-heavy delivery.

 "Cap" was met with mixed reviews from music critics.
 KSI received some criticism for his excessive use of auto-tune and he was also accused of "blatantly ripping off Travis Scott".
 The song debuted at number 24 on the UK Singles Chart and it additionally entered the music charts of Greece, Ireland, Lithuania and New Zealand.
 The music video was released alongside the album on 22 May 2020.
 The black and white video shows the two rappers surrounded by women in a warehouse filled with candles, before they perform the song on a stage in front of an audience.